-Discontinued (or simply Discontin) on your enrolment in WES, means that a unit was removed before the semester was completed.
-If it was withdrawn before that semester’s census date, no fee or fail grade will be applied.
+Discontinued (appears as Discontin in your enrolment in WES), means that a unit was rwithdrawn before the semester was completed.
+If it was withdrawn before the census date, no fee or fail grade will be applied.
 However, if it was withdrawn after the census date, fees may be payable and a fail result may be recorded against your enrolment.

 A substantial piece of written work (see also Thesis).

 An academic grade abbreviated to D with a grade of 70-79.